Going Beyond The Group Meeting

 Because every girl deserves a chance to see the world, Girl Scouts offers many different trip/travel opportunities so girls can see new places, meet new people, and learn about different cultures and ideas.
 Whether exploring their own neighborhoods, going on overnight camping trips, participating in community service projects, or flying to one of the four world centers, Girl Scouts are continually expanding their horizons.

 To this end, the Council has developed the Girl Scout Group Travel Home-Study Manual and DVD training that provides all of the information needed to safely conduct a group trip away from the regular meeting time and place.
 What you will find in the Group Travel Home-Study Manual is general information, a timeline for submission of forms, and a compilation of the procedures and forms needed for Day Trips, Simple Overnight Trips (on-island), Extended Overnight Trips (inter-island, mainland), Studio 2B Destination Trips (individual girl and group), and International Trips as well as a DVD of a training session.
+You will also find the Council's Policies and Standards for Adults Participating in the Girl Scout Program.

 Group Travel Home-Study (Manual and DVD)